Stanisław Julian Ostroróg: Favoured by the Queen

 His first sitting with Queen Victoria was at Windsor in 1884.
-She evidently took to this charming Polish nobleman for there were further sittings and members of her family and circle were also photographed by him.
+She took to this charming Polish nobleman for there were further sittings and members of her family and circle were also photographed by him.
 She especially favoured his innovation - oval brooches where her likeness was printed onto enamel and mounted in brass, which made a useful personalized gift from the monarch.

 He took numerous portraits of the Queen, especially in her role of Empress of India, which was printed onto silk and widely distributed.
 This connection enabled him to display the "royal warrant", "Photographer to the Queen" on all his studio work.
 The warrant can be seen on many original prints of the time, such as that of Arthur Sullivan, the composer.

 Personal life

-Stanisław Ostroróg was twice married, firstly in 1862.
-There were five children.
+Stanisław Ostroróg was twice married, firstly in 1862 which bore five children.
 He divorced in 1878 and married Maria Lacroix in December 1889 in London.
 He died suddenly of an aneurysm in London early on May 31, 1890 and is buried in the central catacomb roundel of Brompton Cemetery.
-His grandson, Stanislas, by his son Leon became a French diplomat and that country's ambassador to India.
+His grandson, Stanislas, by his son Leon became a French diplomat and the country's ambassador to India.